- Course Number:

 - Special Fee:

 Course DescriptionCovers algebra and geometry of special interest to engineering technicians including solving higher order equations, determinants, matrix operations, logarithms and trigonometric identities.
-Plane analytical geometry introduced in preparation for calculus, emphasizing development of skills and confidence to solve advanced pre-calculus problems.
-Prerequisites: CMET 112, or MTH 111.
+Introduces plane analytical geometry in preparation for calculus, emphasizing development of skills and confidence to solve advanced pre-calculus problems.
+Prerequisites: CMET 112 or MTH 111.
 Audit available.